RogueFlotilla/ACRES/README.md

 # ACRES Database
-Currently, a DDL file to generate a MySQL database that was a final project for IT 310, Database Technology, that was a spinoff of a Navy Cyber Resiliency Measurement Challenge.
-The file also populates the database with sample data.

 ## Overview
 The A.I.-enhanced Cyber Resiliency Evaluation System (ACRES) Database is designed to support cyber resiliency assessments by storing and managing data related to Advanced Persistent Threats (APTs), vulnerabilities, infrastructure, and scoring systems.
-This database schema is part of a project for IT 310 A - Database Technology.
+This database schema is part of a project for IT 310 A - Database Technology that was a spinoff from a Navy Cyber Resiliency Measurement Challenge.
+Currently, the repository consits of several DDL files to generate a MySQL database and populate the data (one to create schema and tables only, one to populate the data, and a combined DDL file for both), a white paper report, and a presentation deck.

 ### Authors

-    Kristian Alleyne
-    Richard Flores
-    Claire Kamobaya
+Kristian Alleyne, B.S.
+Information Technology w/ Cybersecurity minor Richard Flores, B.S.
+Information Technology w/ Cybersecurity, Digital Forensics, and Network Security minors Claire Kamobaya, B.S.
+Cybersecurity
-    Matthew Penn
+Matthew Penn B.S.
+Cybersecurity
-    Supervisor: Dr. Xiang Liu
+Professor: Dr. Xiang Liu

 Date
 December 10, 2024